ku-sldg/plih/_simple/2-Adding-Booleans.md

 ## Exercises

 1. Add disjunction and negation to the `ABE` language.
 Define concrete syntax and abstract syntax.
 Update the parser, pretty printer, evaluator, and QuickCheck term generator.
+2. Add multiplication and division to the `ABE` language.
+Define concrete syntax and abstract syntax.
+Update the parser, pretty printer, evaluator, and QuickCheck term generator.
+3. Write a function that walks the `ABE` AST and counts the number of Boolean operations.

+## Source

+Download [source]({{site.baseurl}}/haskell/abe.hs) for all interpreter code from this chapter.

+## Notes

 [^1]: If you execute `testEval` in the same way, you will almost certainly generate a different counterexample due to the arbitrary nature of the generator.